NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Hidden Truth.md

 * * *

-**Effect** You cast [[Spells/Truesight|Truesight]].
+**Effect** You cast [[Truesight|Truesight]].
 The rank of the spell is one-half your level, rounded down (minimum 6th level).
 If you're at least 17th-level, you can affect up to three adjacent willing targets with this spell at the same time as you cast it.

 *Source: Pathfinder #191: The Destiny War*
 *OGL*